“Fulfillment comes when we attach ourselves to activities, not outcomes.” – Michael Samuelson, BIF2015 storyteller

 The Curriculum Design & Cultural Advisory Teams suggested that recipes be adapted to different dietary needs and taste profiles, so the team developed two new lists – “Family Suggestions” and “Healthy Ingredient Alternatives” – to pass out on-site.
 Checking out the new handouts, a mom exclaimed how useful it would be in adapting recipes for her daughter, who was recently diagnosed with pre-diabetes.
 Another participant commented that these were changes she’d “always wanted to make, but wasn’t sure how.”

-The impact of the model on the elements of family well-being are, in large part, still to be determined.
+The impact of the model on the elements of family well-being is, in large part, still to be determined.
 But these stories?
 Strong evidence of the power of designing, iterating, and executing in partnership with our end-users.

 How might relevant, engaging healthy cooking and eating experiences – designed by families, for families – impact the elements of family well-being?
 Stay tuned, because we’re about to find out.